Chrisdafur3/ARP-Port-Scanner/README.md

 # ARP-Port-Scanner
-Network Scanner is a tool used to scan open ports and active devices on a network using an IP address or IP range it also provides an interactive shell for use.
+ARP-Port-Scanner is a tool used to scan open ports and active devices on a network using an IP address or IP range it also provides an interactive shell for use.

 Prefereby use on a Kali Linux Distro